Called to Create

 Scribbling in the Sand: Christ and Creativity

-With Jesus as his model, Card shows how understanding God's creative imagination leads to a lifestyle of humility, obedience and servanthood.
-And he invites us to follow God's creative call through worship and community.
-He has articulated the story of Jesus to others through his own scribblings in the sand.
-This book shows us how we can do the same.
+With Jesus as his model, Card shows how understanding God's creative imagination leads to a lifestyle of humility, obedience, and servanthood.
+Card articulates the story of Jesus through his "scribblings in the sand" and invites us to join him in following God's creative call through worship and community.

 Framing Faith: From Camera to Pen, An Award-Winning Photojournalist Captures God in a Hurried World

 In this modern age, many of us fill every "spare" moment we have rather than taking an intermission to see the true works of God and realize that he is present in every moment.
-The author illustrates a new way to see God and to help us live in the moment through the exploration of various photography concepts.
+In Framing Faith, Knisely illustrates a new way to see God and to help us live in the moment through the exploration of various photography concepts.